 In 2013, Brahms' Third Racket released Strings Attached, which is based on a group of songs Wish wrote on acoustic guitar.
 As a result, Strings Attached is a bit warmer and more organic than Wish’s usual fare.
 Yet, despite the absence of the usual electronica, these songs feature the usual Wish recipe of lyrical bite, melodic taste, and harmonic sweetener.

 In 2014, BTR released Out of Order, an album of Wish songs roughly based on his favorite guilty pleasure, Doctor Who.
-The album, like Doctor Who, is an enticing mixture of hi tech, organic analog, and lyrical wit.
+The album, like Doctor Who, is a mixture of hi tech, organic analog, and lyrical wit.

 In 2015, BTR followed up with the album Fantastic Shadows.
 This album concerns mortality, a subject that Wish explored in his writing following the far too early and untimely passing of a close friend.